 Ruderalis is not as popular as indica and sativa.
 Mainly because these plants usually contain very small amounts of THC, while having higher levels of CBD.
 This strain grows very fast and thrives in cold climates, so is often used by breeders to create strong and hardy hybrid strains.

 A hybrid occurs when one strain of cannabis is crossed with another, to create a more intense strain, or to increase yield or potency.
 The combination will carry features of all “parent” strains.
 The idea is to combine the best features of each strain into one “perfect” plant.

-Indica dominant hybrids, on the other hand, create more of a relaxed body high that some refer to as “couch lock”.
+- Indica dominant hybrids, on the other hand, create more of a relaxed body high that some refer to as “couch-lock”.
+Indica = “in da couch.”